Tuningi Safari Lodge

 Only sixteen guests are able to stay in the camp at any one time, and it is one of the few lodges in South Africa which has really been designed to suit families and children of all ages.

-Tuningi prides itself in a fantastic, educational kids program.
+Tuningi prides itself in a fantastic, educational kids programme.
 Catering for all ages, the in-camp staff of professional nannies and excellent guides tailor activities to the younger guests to ensure they have a memorable first experience in the bush.

 Madikwe is a fantastic Big Five game reserve, home to a wide variety of common and lesser known species.
 One of the great success of Madikwe is the healthy population of wild dog on the reserve, as well as the critically endangered white and black rhino.